Users can create and edit schedules for both models and publications.

 - yellow is the number of tasks that are currently processing,

 - red is the number of tasks that have failed

 - green is the number of tasks that completed successfully.

 - Type: the file output type (relevant for publications only)

 - Run-Time: the date and time that the job was run.

 Each job produces one or more "outputs".

-- For publications, the outputs are each of the rendered reports - and usually there are multiple rendered outputs.
+- For discoveries, presentations, and publications the outputs are each of the rendered reports - and usually there are multiple rendered outputs.

 - For models, the output is simply the result of the data flow and model processing - which is therefore only a single output.